cuhksam/emnlp2019.github.io/_pages/home.md

 <h2>News</h2>

 **October 22, 2019**.
-In case you have a talk or poster at the conference, please see our [instructions for presenters](./participants/presentation/).
+In case you have a talk or poster at the conference, please see our [instructions for presenters](./participants/presentation/), including our policy on remote presentations.

 **October 19, 2019**.
 See our [latest update](./participants) on the conference organization with several details on arrangements made.
 If you haven't registered yet, do so [here](https://aclweb.org/conference/emnlp-2019-conference-registration/) before the late registration ends (October 24, 2019, 11:59pm EDT).
 More registration information [here](./registration).

 **October 7, 2019**.
 The [main conference schedule](./program/schedule/) now also includes demo presentations.

-**September 23, 2019**.
-We published our policy regarding [remote presentations](./participants/presentation/#remote-presentations).

 **September 20, 2019**.
 We also provide online forms for [hotels and transfer](./participants/hotels/) now.